jcrist/msgspec/_sources/perf-tips.rst.txt

 ---------------

 ``msgspec`` supports both JSON_ and MessagePack_ protocols.
-The latter is less commonly used, but :ref:`can be more performant <encoding-benchmark>`.
+The latter is less commonly used, but :ref:`can be more performant <msgpack-benchmark>`.
 If performance is an issue (and MessagePack is an acceptable solution), you may benefit from using it instead of JSON.
 And since ``msgspec`` supports both protocols with a consistent interface, switching from ``msgspec.json`` to